hosannaoyibo/hosannaoyibo/README.md

 👋 Hi, I'm Hosanna

 With over 10 years of experience in product development, marketing, and program management in building and delivering B2B and B2C products & platforms across FinTech, Healthcare, and EdTech.
-  My expertise lies in translating complex business needs into scalable, data-driven products powered by AI/ML to meet & satisfy end users' needs.
+  My expertise lies in translating complex business needs into scalable, data-driven AI/ML products that meet end users' needs.

 🎯 Career Summary